 It is possible to find certain less obvious things that the "Old Woman" alias Lady Matilda Devereux, also has in common with Elizabeth Craven.
 Lady Matilda is almost an orphan as her mother dies at her birth, and her father does not want to acknowledge her.
 There is a shadow over her, and many people believe she is illegitimate, which would of course be a disgrace.
 Moreover, because of the circumstances of her birth - which are pretty melodramatic and Gothic - her family on both sides want to kill her.
 She cannot appear at court and or in public at all.
 She has to conceal her whereabouts, change her name and move from place to place, living in hiding.
 At one point, she actually shelters in a convent, for in this rather vague impression of Tudor England, there are some left which seem to have avoided Dissolution.

 While Elizabeth Craven was not literally a fugitive in fear of her life, she was pilloried, ostracized and disgraced in a very painful way.
 The gossip could be cruel.
 So could snubs and exclusion.
 She once got a letter from her own daughters saying they could not receive her.
-Most of them were reconciled with her later, but the wound was a deep one.
+All of them were reconciled with her later, but the wound was a hurtful one.
 And this does not just have to be about the fall-out from her marital break-up.
 The sense of being a person with much to conceal, living in secret, could go much deeper than that.
 I wonder if Matilda Devereux represents the hidden side of her, the secret and vulnerable self always in hiding, because she was too passionate, too emotional, too sexual, too assertive and rebellious.
 Married very young, under parental pressure, she knew what it was to have to hide her feelings, conceal her true impulses and desires, and suffer social hostility and disapproval.
 Women who broke the rules faced harsh blame and ruin.
 Coombe Abbey meant something very personal and special to Elizabeth Craven, as it was there that she first fell in love, a secret she could express only in poetry.
 In the course of her life she had many passionate, clandestine love affairs.
-Somebody who knew her and Lord Craven at this early stage of their marriage recorded that she had been, even at that time, profoundly unhappy.
+Somebody who knew her and Lord Craven in early years of their marriage recorded that she had been, even at that time, profoundly unhappy.
 She was in a social position that made her widely envied, and she was often described as being lively and vivacious, but part of herself had always been in hiding.